Waidthaler/simplecli/README.md

-# minicle v1.0.4
+# minicle v1.0.5

-A Node.js module for easily processing command line switches and arguments.
+Minicle is Node module for easily processing command line switches and arguments.

 There are scads of CLI argument processors out there, so why another one?
 Mostly because the others aim to do too much and can be a pain to use when you just